top of page

 dipCNM mBANT rCNHC

-BANT – British Association for Nutrition & Lifestyle Medicine is the leading professional governing body for registered Nutritional Therapy practitioners, maintaining standards of excellence in the field.
+BANT – British Association for Nutrition & Lifestyle Medicine

-My Journey to Nutritional Therapy
+My Journey to

 I grew up in a family where food was used as celebration, ceremony, and reward, then spent the 90s working in advertising in Soho, where food was excessive and ever present.
 I had fun and indulged without thought of the consequences.
 Dancing in clubs was my main form of exercise!

-On the millennium Wallace and Gromit brought me to Bristol and while working as an animation puppet maker I rediscovered the outdoor world and all the adventures it had to offer.
+On the millennium, Wallace and Gromit brought me to Bristol, and while working as an animation puppet maker, I rediscovered the outdoor world and all the adventures it had to offer.
 I wanted my body to give me the necessary energy to enjoy it.

-No conventional treatment made any difference, I was not prepared for this to worsen or ruin the activities that I enjoy.
+No conventional treatment made any difference; I was not prepared for this to worsen or ruin the activities that I enjoy.

 This is what I want to share with others.